mvolkmann/blog/src/d3/00-article.md

   .attr('class', 'bar')
   .text(d => 'value ' + d);
 ```

-## More on selection objects

-There are many methods on selection objects that iteration over the elements
-in the NodeList values found in the `_groups` array.
-These include `attr`, `text`, and many more.
-A function is passed to these methods that is passed
-the value of the `__data__` property of the current element
-and its index within the selection.
-Inside these function, the current element
-can be access using the `this` keyword.
-In order to use `this`, the function must not be an arrow function.

-Selection objects are immutable, meaning
-the set of DOM elements they encapsulate cannot be changed.
-However, there are many methods on selection objects that return
-a new selection, including `map` and `filter`.

 If you're feeling somewhat comfortable now with the notion of selection objects,
 their three sub-selections, and the general update pattern,